AU Optronics fined $500 million in U.S. for price fixing

 Both Chen and Hsiung declined to make personal remarks when asked by Judge Illston.
 They sat motionless as she sentenced them to three years in prison for making "poor choices and bad judgment."

-(Reporting By Malathi Nayak and Dan Levine; additional reporting by David Ingram; Editing by Maureen Bavdek, Martha Graybow and Carol Bishopric)
+(Reporting By Malathi Nayak and Dan Levine; additional reporting by David Ingram and Clare Jim in Taipei; Editing by Maureen Bavdek, Martha Graybow, Carol Bishopric and Ken Wills)